Trolleybuses in Quito: Operation

 The scheduled service frequency is very high at most times, over most of the line, with the headways/intervals being as short as 60 seconds during peak periods.
 All four of the major Estaciones (transfer terminals) are served by several suburban bus routes, "feeding" the trolleybus line, and transfers made there are free.

 The original operator of El Trole was a department of the municipal government known as Unidad Operadora del Sistema Trolebús (UOST), but around March 2008 operation was transferred to Compañía Trolebús Quito S.A., a newly formed private company that is believed to be still municipally owned.

+By January 2017, only 47 of the 113 trolleybuses, delivered in 1995–2000, were in serviceable condition, and the service on El Trole was a mix of trolleybuses and diesel buses, but 40 others were undergoing refurbishment or awaiting repair; the remaining 26 had been sold for scrap.
+Diesel buses had already been providing some of the service for at least a few years, as the oldest trolleybuses became less reliable, mostly on express trips but increasingly also on ordinary trips.
+By 2021, 60 trolleybuses were reported to be serviceable.
+In 2024, an order for 50 new trolleybuses was placed with Yutong, of China, and was soon expanded to 60 vehicles.
+The first unit was delivered on 18 January 2025, and all but 14 of the others arrived in March 2025.
+Those 46 new Yutong trolleybuses entered service on 31 March 2025, replacing most of the remaining Mercedes-Benz vehicles.
+The last 14 were delivered in April and entered service in mid-June, replacing the last of the older trolleybuses.
+It was planned that Nos.
+01 and 99 would be preserved.
+The Yutong trolleybuses introduced a new paint scheme, of blue with striping in red and light blue, based on the colours of the flag of Quito.

 Stop locations

 These are the stations and stops of the trolleybus line and the street intersections where they are located: